 Stakeholders:

 The key individuals and groups who have a vested interest in the outcome of an architectural project.
-This often includes the client, the lead architect, project managers, and sometimes even marketing teams or city planning officials.
-Each have specific goals
+This typically includes the client, the lead architect, engineers, project managers, contractors, and sometimes external parties like investors, marketing teams, or city planning officials.
+Each brings specific goals and priorities to the table.
+A client may focus on budget and timeline, while planning officials weigh community impact, so much of the visualization process is about communicating design intent clearly to audiences with very different concerns.

 Sun Study: